Rajathbharadwaj/NetHack-2021/README.md

 * Not done
 ### Gotchas

-- Figure out how to deal with secret passage :black_small_square: :small_red_triangle_down:
+- Figure out how to deal with secret passage (Tentatively dealt with!) :black_small_square: :small_red_triangle_down:

 ### Algorithms (Add picture)